wvdschel/spaceheater/README.md

   RUSTFLAGS='-C force-frame-pointers=y' cargo run --release --features=profiling --bin replay spaceheater3 < logs/*{game_id}*.json.gz

 # Scoring
-- Find more ways to encourage eating:
-  - Penalize length difference on top of length rank (length difference to largest other snake & smallest other snake), no reward for being more than N size bigger for some small N!
-  - Lower or remove penalty for distance to smaller snakes?
-- Try max-n scoring and tree search
+- Try max-n scoring and tree search, at least when paranoid minimax resolves to certain death.

 # Bugs
 - "All paths are certain death, just score this board and return" -> currently does not simulate enemies in this scenario, just moves our own snake into certain death and scores the board, leading to inaccurate scoring values.